hidden-spectrum/swift-translate/README.md

 ![Swift Translate](https://github.com/hidden-spectrum/swift-translate/assets/469799/1cf0355f-429b-4fa4-9fe1-0b8e777db63e)

 Swift Translate is a CLI tool and Swift Package Plugin that makes it easy to localize your app.
-It deconstructs your string catalogs and sends them to OpenAI's GPT-3.5-Turbo model for translation.
+It deconstructs your string catalogs and sends them to OpenAI's GPT-4o model or Google Cloud Translate (v2) for translation.
 See it in action:

 https://github.com/hidden-spectrum/swift-translate/assets/469799/ae5066fa-336c-4bab-8f80-1ec5659008d9